thepeopleseason/995callister/README.md

 ## Maintenance

-* If the bathrooms outlets are not working, the GFCI to reset it is in the main floor powder room.
+* If any bathroom outlet is not working, check the GFCI outlet in the main floor powder room.
+Try to reset the outlet and usually, the outlets in all bathrooms should go back to working.

 * The shutoff valve for the hose bib in the front of the house is in the master bathroom under the right-side sink.